researchsoft/website/content/taskforces/20-content.md

 * [Metrics Working Group](https://docs.google.com/document/d/1BpzecVx4ZvSNfHD-UHhofZVdA6qiP_ENrmozmiq9zY4/edit) to develop FAIR research software metrics.
 * [Life Sciences Working Group](https://docs.google.com/document/d/1yQun2tObksymOrAV4RY7jqbSkZ0r8G6I-vrkDAGHnnI/edit) to support the implementation of the FAIR4RS principles in the life sciences community, with ELIXIR providing a pilot use case.

+There are a range of [other areas](https://docs.google.com/document/d/1rV19ZKSyKRmKLsCYbjfdy3z31WovUIMfEYK1OSlbJos/edit#) where the formation of working groups is being considered to apply FAIR research software, such as curriculums and skills; science gateways and platforms; metadata and interoperability and preservation and archiving.
+If you’re interested in being involved then please contact us.

 ## Completed task forces